CharlyHdz13/Data_Analytics_Final_Project_T2/README.md

     - We will try to find out any pattern or trends that assume an insight into how the Covid pandemic played out.
     - Also, we are evaluating ways to predict a patients outcome based on the vital signs of him and his background.

-## Team's Member and Offical Contact Informacion.
+## Team's Members and Offical Contact Informacion.

 - Alexis Ángeles: axis.angeles@gmail.com
 - David Escudero: davidescuderog_@hotmail.com